rizchelwood/workshop/docs/ch3.md

 # Chapter 3: Pull in data from Pokemon API using GraphQL

-Our goal for this section is to make an API request using GraphQL.
+Our goal for this section is to make an API request using GraphQL to populate the list of Pokemon with real data.
 You will learn how to integrate GraphQL into your React app.

 ## Instructions

-We are going to call the Pokemon GraphQL API and show the data to our users.
+We are going to call the Pokemon GraphQL API and show the Pokemon data to our users.

 > GraphQL is a query language for APIs that allows communication between the client and server to perform data fetching.